 Neil worked for Brighter Futures Housing association From 2010 to 2011, as director of business growth.
 He won new contracts to provide accommodation and support to vulnerable adults and people experiencing homelessness.

-Neil worked the UK Government From 2007 to 2010, as a Specialist Advisor on homelessness..
+Neil worked for the UK Government From 2007 to 2010, as a Specialist Advisor on homelessness..
 He contributed to a 50% reduction in number of households in temporary accommodation, with levels falling to a record low.

 Neil worked for Potteries Housing From 1998 to 2003, as Rough Sleepers’ Team leader. he managed a street outreach team, resettlement team, homeless mentally ill initiative, dual diagnosis team and health promotion project, all of which reduced the levels of rough sleeping by two-thirds.